 Doctor Manhattan: Laurie?
 What is...?
 Oh.
 Of course.
 Please forgive me.
 Sometimes these things slip my mind.

 Laurie: *gasping* Oh Jesus!
 Jesus!
 Jon, you stupid bastard!

-This troper found the brief scene in chapter 10 in which Daniel is trying to hack into Veidt's computer while Rorschach rambles on and on in the background absolutely hilarious, especially this line:
+- The brief scene in chapter 10 in which Daniel is trying to hack into Veidt's computer while Rorschach rambles on and on in the background:

 Rorschach: Huhn.
 Moloch better suspect than previously apparent.
 Pity deceased... unless plot from beyond grave, pre-arranged...?
 No, too fantastic.
 Egyptian decor coloring logic...

-A unintentional example in Chapter one, Rorschach interrogates Doctor Manhattan and Silk Specter in the Rockefeller Research Lab.
-When the Doc is walking by, the panel layout makes it look like Rors was checking out Doc's ass with a "Hurrm".
+- A unintentional example in Chapter one, Rorschach interrogates Doctor Manhattan and Silk Specter in the Rockefeller Research Lab.
+When the Doc is walking by, the panel layout makes it look like Rorshach was checking out Doc's ass with a "Hurrm".